florianfmmartin/florianfmmartin/README.md

 # Florian Martin

 Hello, my name is Florian Martin.
-I'm currently working on my master in computer science at Université Laval.
+I graduated in computer science at Université Laval.
+I'm now looking for a job.

 Learn more about me on my website [flo-codes](https://flo-codes.xyz)